usamaali012/django-mosh-1/Section_5.md

 	- condition is: inventory < 10 OR price < 20.
 	- query_set = Product.objects.filter(Q(inventory__lt=10) | Q(unit_price__lt=20))
 	- query_set = Product.objects.filter(Q(inventory__lt=10) & ~Q(unit_price__lt=20))
+	- Here:
-	- Here | stands for OR. and & stands for AND and ~ stands for NOT.
+	- | stands for OR. and
+	- & stands for AND and
+	- ~ stands for NOT.

 # Referencing Fields: